VariateHQ/variate-docs/react/readme.md

 }
 ```
 ### Add a Variate Provider
 Wrap the VariateProvider around your components in the root component.
-If your using react-router, activate variate on the first view loaded and on page changes.
-[Click here](http://0.0.0.0:8080/react/core-concepts.html#targeting) for example of how to initialize without react-router
+If your using react-router, activate Variate on the first view loaded and on page changes.
+[Click here](http://0.0.0.0:8080/react/core-concepts.html#targeting) for an example on how to initialize without react-router.

 ```jsx
 ...